Aim and Purposes

 UNU-CRIS offers students with an interest and background in regional integration studies the opportunity to take part in the activities of the Institute.
 Traineeships and Internships are respectively intended for undergraduate and graduate students.
 Duties combine research and administrative tasks, based on the needs of the research Institute at the time of the research stay.
-Traineeships and Internship are unpaid, and their duration may vary from 3 months to one year.
+Traineeships and Internship are unpaid, and their duration may vary from three to six months.

-Every year, UNU-CRIS gives professors, researchers, and other professionals with a background or interest in regional integration the opportunity to spend a research period in Bruges.
-Visiting Researchers are welcome to stay at UNU-CRIS from a minimum period of one month up to two years.
+Every year, UNU-CRIS gives the opportunity to PhD candidates and holders, as well as to researchers with a background or interest in regional integration to spend a research period in Bruges.
+Visiting Researchers are welcome to stay at UNU-CRIS from a minimum period of one month up to one year.
 Visiting researchers may conduct their own research on a topic related to the academic research programmes of the Institute, or contribute to the training and capacity-building initiatives linked to the broad area of regional integration.

 For more information, consult research opportunities.

 The Universidad Andina Simón Bolívar (UASB) and UNU-CRIS co-organise a Doctoral Summer School entitled Latin American, European and Comparative Regionalism.
-The Summer School will take place from 30th July to 3rd August in Quito, Ecuador.
 The aim of this one-week Doctoral School is to bring together a group of Ph.D. students and young researchers for a series of lectures held by leading senior academics in the field of Latin American, European and Comparative Regionalism and to discuss their research projects in tutorial sessions.
 The school is organised in collaboration with the Inter-American Development Bank, OBREAL and LATN.